 When sautéing this dish I try to use just a little olive oil.
 If it feels a little dry you can add 1/4 to 1/2 cup of broth.
 I make my own and freeze it in pre measured portions.
 If you don't have any frozen then use a small amount when I need it.
 These broth bases usually have a lot more flavor than the canned and boxed varieties.

 The spices are super simple.
 Add dried thyme, or add basil if you prefer.
 Add small amounts of salt, pepper, a pinch of allspice, and a bay leaf.
 To heat the recipe up, add cayenne pepper, and a dash of hot sauce.
 Adjust the amount of heat to your taste.

 Step 1.
 Start with chopping your vegetables.
 I like to chop them roughly to the size of black-eyed peas.

 Step 2.
 Heat olive oil in a frying pan over medium heat.
 If you don't have olive oil you can substitute canola oil or another healthy oil you have on hand.

 Step 3.
 Add the celery, bell pepper, and onion.
 Stir and cook for 3 minutes.

-Add the garlic and continue to cook.
+Step 4.
+Add garlic and continue to cook.
 Stir the vegetables a couple of times so the garlic doesn't burn.

 Step 5.
 Drain and rinse the black-eyed peas.
 I used canned peas in this recipe to save time.
-But, if you have frozen, you can cook per the directions and then continue with the recipe.
+But, if you have frozen, you can cook per the package directions and then continue with the recipe.

-Add your tomatoes, broth, thyme, pepper, salt, hot sauce, allspice, and bay leaf.
+Step 6.
+Add tomatoes, broth, thyme, pepper, salt, hot sauce, allspice, and bay leaf.
 Stir to mix.

 Step 7.
 Lower the heat to low and continue to cook for about 10 minutes until everything is heated through.
 The dish is done.
 Remember to discard the bay leaf prior to serving.